eove/orca/docs/workflow/offline_vault_ceremony.md

 Check if there is any new stable release that is more recent than what is specified in [src/flake.nix](../../../src/flake.nix)'s `inputs.nixpkgs.url`.
 If so, we should try to upgrade to the lastest stable release.

+If a new stable release exists, then upgrade it in the input part of the flake.
-Try to update the `flake.lock` to the most up-to-date packages by running:
+Otherwise update the `flake.lock` to the most up-to-date packages by running:
 ```bash
 cd src/
 nix flake update